 Antipsychotics and mood stabilizers

-Mood stabilizers, like lithium, also cause weight gain.
-Lithium may be used to treat people with mood disorders, like bipolar disorder, and severe depression.
+Mood stabilizers, like lithium, can also cause weight gain.
+Lithium may be used to treat people with mood disorders, like bipolar disorder and severe depression.

 Antidepressants typically cause less weight gain than antipsychotics but are prescribed much more frequently.
-The amount of weight gained varies not only by drug class but also by individual medications; not all drugs that belong to a particular antidepressant class will cause weight gain.
-Some antidepressants are weight neutral (you neither gain nor lose weight), and some may promote weight loss (Malone, 2005).
-Examples of antidepressants of different classes that can cause weight gain are summarized below.
+The amount of weight gain caused by antidepressants varies not only by drug class, but also by individual medications.
+Not all drugs that belong to a particular antidepressant class will cause weight gain.
+Some antidepressants are weight neutral (you neither gain nor lose weight), and some may promote weight loss.
+Examples of antidepressants of different classes that can cause weight gain are summarized below (Wharton, 2018).

 Medications that treat high blood pressure

-There are a few medications that treat high blood pressure (hypertension), also called antihypertensives, that can cause you to gain weight.
-Fortunately, most of the antihypertensives are either weight neutral or promote weight loss; this is good news because high blood pressure is associated with obesity (Wharton, 2018).
-Beta-blockers, specifically metoprolol, atenolol, and propranolol, are the high blood pressure drugs most associated with weight gain side effects.
+Some medications that treat high blood pressure (hypertension), also called antihypertensives, can cause weight gain.
+However, most antihypertensives are either weight neutral or promote weight loss.
+This may be good news in cases where high blood pressure is associated with obesity.
+Beta-blockers, specifically metoprolol, atenolol, and propranolol, are the high blood pressure drugs most associated with weight gain (Wharton, 2018).

-Over 80% of people with diabetes are also obese; this is unfortunate as there are several medicines used to treat high blood sugar that also cause weight gain (Wharton, 2018).
-Being aware of these medications can help you from getting stuck in a vicious cycle of weight gain and diabetes.
+Over 80% of people with diabetes are also obese.
+Unfortunately, some medicines used to treat high blood sugar in people with diabetes may also cause weight gain (Wharton, 2018).
+If you find yourself stuck in a cycle of weight gain and diabetes, exploring alternative medications may help.
 In addition to insulin, thiazolidinediones and sulfonylureas are the diabetes medications that are most likely to make you gain weight.
-Examples of the latter two include:
+Examples of these medications include:

 - Thiazolidinediones: pioglitazone and rosiglitazone